Critical update 2022: In recent months I've personally moved away one of my websites away from WP Engine.

 What is WP Engine?

-Since their rise to prominence, many of the longer standing big names in hosting have begun to offer managed hosting plans as well.
+Since their rise to power, many of the longer-standing big names in hosting have begun to offer managed to host plans as well.
 A privately held company, WP Engine hosts over 40,000 websites, many of which are large brands.
 CEO Heather Brunner, who assumed the role in 2013, is one of the most prominent women in the tech world.

 How Good is WP Engine?

 If your site makes or is meant to make you money, WP Engine is among the best choices for your web hosting needs.